This article is a guest post, written by Emir Atli from HockeyStack.

 Create Comparison Posts

-Your landing page is your brand’s first impression and showcase, but it’s pretty hard to make it perfect for every persona.
+Your landing page is your brand’s first impression and showcase where must be your brand logo design and also products’, but it’s pretty hard to make it perfect for every persona.

 You can create comparison articles comparing your product with your competitors, and then you can turn those posts into different landing pages that you can use for Google Ads.